Mountee for WordPress Documentation

 Mountee is both a plugin and a Mac application; they work together.
 You have the plugin.
-In order to use Mountee, you will also need to download the (free) Mac application from http://www.hellomountee.com.
+In order to use Mountee, you will also the (free) Mac application, which is also in the Mountee.zip download.

 - Drag Mountee into your Applications folder.

 - Click + to set up a new site.

 - Enter your site’s Dashboard URL (i.e. http://www.yoursite.com/wp-admin/) and an Administrator username and password for your site.

 - You can either Save, or click Test Connection to check if the information entered is correct and your site is reachable.

 - Once your site is set up, click Connect to mount your site’s theme files as a drive.
 A Finder window appears with your theme files.

 Mountee automatically adds virtual extensions to your template names in the Finder.
 These extensions only appear in the Finder; they don’t carry over to your real template names in ExpressionEngine.